 Estimates place the number of individuals who have are undocumented in Italy at 670,000 today which is not included in the official population of the country.
 This number has increased by around 43% in 2016 in the midst of a migrant crisis in Europe.
 Many of the undocumented immigrants living in Italy are from Eastern Europe and North Africa.

 There are also close to 1 million Romanian citizens officially registered in Italy, followed by Moroccans and Albanians with a population of half a million each.
 The largest ethnic group in Italy is the Native Italian, comprising 96% of the population.

 Staying Healthy & Safe in Italy

-You cannot always predict the hiccups that may occur during your time abroad, but taking the proper measures to ensure your health and safety in Italy will eliminate or lessen the extremities of any unplanned situations.
+You cannot always predict the hiccups that may occur during your time abroad, but taking the proper measures to ensure your health and safety in Italy will help you better respond to unplanned situations.